programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 You can double-click each PDF to download a copy if you wish to explore the scan of the original yearbook.

+### Preparing Your Environment

 Next, the code will install several Python libraries you'll need later on.
-This step should take thirty seconds or so.
+This step should take thirty seconds or so to build dependencies and download the necessary data.

-### Broad brushstrokes technical outline
-The following code builds dependencies and downloads needed data.
 We will cover many of the installed and imported libraries in greater detail below.
 Note as well that the exclamation mark before several lines is a special command in Colab to execute a bash command in a subshell.
 This code:
 * Creates a working 'yearbook' folder in the left panel, then downloads and unzips data from hosted folder
 * Installs PyMuPDF, a PDF reader Python package, and machine learning libraries like OpenCV and DeepFace
 * Imports various packages for further processing